seabassjolynn/ft_malcolm/README.md

    Find the name of the project network.
 It will be named like `*_malcolm_arp_test_network`.

 5. **Inspect the Docker network**
-   Use this to get the IP addresses of the containers:
+   Use this to see the IP and MAC addresses of the containers:
    ```bash
    docker network inspect *_malcolm_arp_test_network
    ```